County Hall, Cork

 The County Hall (Halla an Chontae, Corcaigh) is a 17-storey office block, owned by Cork County Council and housing its administrative headquarters.
-The building is located on Carrigrohane Road in the City of Cork.
-Although the building is owned by Cork County Council, it is located in a separate administrative area from the County - Cork City.
+The building is located on Carrigrohane Road in the city of Cork.
+Although the building is owned by Cork County Council, it is located in a separate administrative area from the County.
 At 67 m tall, the building was the tallest storied building in the country upon completion.
 However, it has since been surpassed by three other buildings.
 It is now a protected building.

 History

 Originally meetings of Cork County Council had been held in the back portion of the top floor of Cork Courthouse.
 By the 1950s these premises were becoming inadequate and work on a new purpose-built building, designed by Patrick McSweeney, the then Cork County Architect, started in 1965.
 It was officially opened in April 1968.
 Oisín Kelly's statue, Two Working Men, stands outside the complex.